Head over Heels (Cocteau Twins album): Release

+Critical reception

 The album was well-received by John Peel, who played the entire record on his radio show.

+In the British music press the album received mixed reviews.
+It was given an 8 out of 10 rating in Smash Hits, while Record Mirror and NME were less favourable.
+NME reviewer Barney Hoskins praised Elizabeth Fraser's singing and the final track "Musette and Drums", but found most of the album "hollow and vaporous" and that Cocteau Twins overall appeared as a lesser version of Siouxsie and the Banshees.

 Head over Heels was ranked at No. 7 in Sounds magazine's End of Year List for 1983.

 In 2003, the album was named one of the most eccentric British albums of all time by Mojo magazine.